The College through the centuries

 The Second World War and the Occupation hit the institution hard.
 Some professors and staff were affected by the racial laws.
 Eight were deported or shot because of their status or for acts of resistance.
 Work resumed after the Liberation, enabling completion of the physics building in 1954 and the biology building in the 1960s.

 In the second half of the century, the number of professorships exceeded fifty, a sign of success.
-A European Chair was created in 1989, and an International Chair in 1992, to open up teaching to foreign personalities.
+A European Chair was created in 1989, and an International Chair in 1992, in order to open up teaching to foreign personalities.
 The century ends with the renovation of part of the historic building by architects Bernard Huet and Jean-Michel Wilmotte.

 Marguerite de Navarre Amphitheatre